TermAbbreviationDescriptionFurther information

 date formatMinuteN refers to the minute number in FPOD time – it is the number of minutes since the start of the year 1900.
 Divide this by 1440 to get the time used in Excel and Access, which is a floating point number representing the number of days and fraction of the last day since the same start date.

-Detection Positive MinutesDPMWidely used as a measure of density of animals or habitat use
+Detection Positive MinutesDPMWidely used as a measure of density of animals or habitat use. if DPM/h or DPM/day exceed about 30% the statistic is starting to be come pregressively less sensitive to changes in density of cetaceans

-Detections and EnvironmentThis adds information to each logging period about the angle, deadband, time lost (to ‘maxing out’ = reaching the limit for the minute) and some measures of the soundscape.
+Detections and EnvironmentA type of export from CP3 or FP3 files.
+It adds information to each logging period about the angle, deadband, time lost (to ‘maxing out’ = reaching the limit for the minute) and some measures of the soundscape.

-Detection Positive Ten Minute periodsDP10MThese are 10minutes set by the clock, so their boundaries always correspond with the hour ends.
-This unit reduces the effect of variations between loggers but will saturate (reach the maximum possible) before DPM if the density of animals is high.
+Detection Positive Ten Minute periodsDP10MThese are 10minute periods set by the clock, so their boundaries always correspond with the hour ends.
+Compared to DPM or smaller units this unit reduces the effect of variations between loggers but will saturate (reach the maximum possible) before DPM if the density of animals is high.

 Effective Detection RadiusEDRThis is the radius of a circle that would contain as many animals as were detected in total i.e. the number missed inside this radius is the same as the number detected outside it.
 There should be a time period specified i.e. ‘the 1 minute EDR’ as it will vary with this time period.